 Notably, critiques of the medical device regulations from the FDA and EU are conflicting — that regulatory requirements are so complex they hinder device availability to the public and yet regulatory requirements that are not strong enough put citizens at risk.
-As we’ve seen with the COVID-19 pandemic, the healthcare environment is complex and the supply chain logistics in the medical and pharmaceutical industry are critical to any emergency health situation.
+The healthcare environment is complex and the supply chain logistics in the medical and pharmaceutical industries are critical to any emergency health situation.

 For example, health care delivery organizations and manufacturers must collaborate closely to communicate any necessary changes to devices like new patches or network upgrades — it is not a particular responsibility of one party over the other, but a joint responsibility.

 While continuous innovation supports new product design and development, the added impact of regulations on the manufacturing sector results in simpler administrative tasks and increased legal certainty and credibility of the overall medical device system.